 Grades 6-8 · Starting with Grade 6

-A middle school curriculum for young teens and pre-teens in Grades 6, 7, and 8.
-Girls and boys are taught separately, and each class also learns a little about the other.
+A middle school curriculum for pre-teens and young teens in Grades 6, 7, and 8 that teaches students about their changing bodies as they transition into young adults.
+Boys and girls are taught separately, and each class also learns about the other.
+More than just a puberty or sex talk!

-Middle school curriculum Grades 6-8 Girls' and boys' classes Parent review available
+Middle school curriculum Grades 6-8 Boys and girls classes Parent review available

 We are starting with Grade 6 presentations right now, with the other grade levels to come.
-The preferred format includes both male and female teachers in both classes.
+The preferred teaching format includes a male-and-female teacher pair in each class.
 Parents, teachers, church leaders, and homeschool organizers can join the list below for updates.

 Scroll to explore